Maksshev/tinderProj/readme.md

 Tinder-like MVP

-Application is deployed on Heroku in current state.
+Application is deployed on Heroku in current state: http://tinderam.herokuapp.com/